fsant0s/arara/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 ## Integration with existing features
-How does this feature integrate with the existing functionality in NEURON?
+How does this feature integrate with the existing functionality in ARARA?

 ## Use cases
 Describe specific use cases where this feature would be valuable.